adamcunnington/Bible/README.md

 2. Via Docker

 ### 1. Local Instructions
 The application can be ran locally (in editable mode) which is especially useful if changes are being made to the code.
 The `make` commands in this section assume an executable called `python3.9`.
-Alternatively, `PYTHON3=x` can be passed with the make target where `x` is the name of the python 3 executable to use, e.g. `PYTHON3=python3.7`.
+Alternatively, `PYTHON3=x` can be passed with the make target where `x` is the name of the python3 executable to use, e.g. `PYTHON3=python3.7`.
 Run `make` to see full details.

 #### Pre Requisites
 1. Clone the repo.
 2. Install makefile dependencies, python3.x and python3.x-dev and build-essential packages (required by python-levenshtein).
 3. Set the `ESV_API_TOKEN` environment variable (either explicitly or implicitly via a ./.env file).
+To obtain an API token, visit [ESV API documentation](https://api.esv.org/docs/).

 #### Installation
 1. Install the application locally (a virtual environment will be created) with `make install`.